Hinduism in Khyber Pakhtunkhwa: Colonial era

-Tehsils

-At the tehsil level in North-West Frontier Province, as per the 1941 census, the largest Hindu concentrations existed in Dera Ismail Khan Tehsil (Hindus formed 16.03 percent of the total population and numbered 30,065 persons), Bannu Tehsil (13.07 percent or 24,517 persons), Hangu Tehsil (9.52 percent or 5,909 persons), Tank Tehsil (9.48 percent or 5,279 persons), and Peshawar Tehsil (8.62 percent or 33,551 persons).
+According to the 1921 census, the Hindu population in urban portions of North-West Frontier Province numbered 94,662 persons, or 28.2 percent of the total urban population.
+Cities/urban areas in North-West Frontier Province with the largest Hindu concentrations included Bannu (Hindus formed 59.4 percent of the total population and numbered 13,222 persons), Abbottabad (53.94 percent or 7,346 persons), Jamrud (50.82 percent or 3,114 persons), Haripur (44.76 percent or 2,636 persons), and Dera Ismail Khan (43.41 percent or 17,077 persons).

-Cities

-According to the 1941 census, the Hindu population in urban portions of North-West Frontier Province was approximately 134,382, or 24.3 percent of the total urban population.
+The Hindu population in urban portions of North-West Frontier Province as per the 1941 census was 134,382 persons, or 24.3 percent of the total urban population.
 Cities/urban areas in North-West Frontier Province with the largest Hindu concentrations included Bannu (Hindus formed 57.59 percent of the total population and numbered 22,175 persons), Dera Ismail Khan (44.47 percent or 22,815 persons), Risalpur (43.71 percent or 3,937 persons), Abbottabad (43.34 percent or 11,886 persons), and Lakki (36.58 percent or 3,710 persons).

-1998 census
+Modern era

 According to the 1998 Census, there are 5,090 Hindus (including the Scheduled Castes) constituting 0.029% of the population of Khyber Pakhtunkhwa.

-2017 census

 In the 2017 Census, there were 5,392 Hindus constitutes 0.015% of the population.
 However, Pakistan Hindu Council estimates that there are 21,033 Hindus in Khyber Pakhtunkhwa.

 Community life

-In Peshawar, capital of Khyber Pakhtunkhwa, Hindus enjoy religious freedom and live peacefully alongside the Muslims.
+In Peshawar, the capital of Khyber Pakhtunkhwa, Hindus enjoy religious freedom and live peacefully alongside the Muslims.
 The city of Peshawar today is home to four Hindu tribes– the Balmiks, the Rajputs, the Heer Ratan Raths and the Bhai Joga Singh Gurdwara community.
 Since partition, the four tribes have lived in harmony with all religious communities including Muslims.
 However, there is the lack of upkeep of the dilapidated Hindu temples in the city.
 The local government always fails to assign caretakers and priests at temples.
-But in other parts of Khyber Pakhtunkhwa like Buner, Swat and Aurakzai Agencies, Hindu and Sikh families, have been targeted by Taliban for failing to pay Jizya (religious tax) and due to this more than 150 Sikhs and Hindu families in Pakistan's have moved to Hasan Abdal and Rawalpindi in Punjab in 2009.
+But in other parts of Khyber Pakhtunkhwa like Buner, Swat and Aurakzai districts, Hindu and Sikh families have been targeted by the Taliban for failing to pay Jizya (religious tax).
+Due to this, more than 150 Sikhs and Hindu families in Pakistan's have moved to Hasan Abdal and Rawalpindi in Punjab in 2009.

 The Kalasha people practice an ancient form of Hinduism mixed with animism.
 They are considered as a separate ethnic religion people by the government of Pakistan.
 They reside in the Chitral District of Khyber-Pakhtunkhwa province.

-Mansehra Shiv Temple is one of the oldest Hindu temple in Pakistan that is still in existence.
+Mansehra Shiv Temple is one of the oldest Hindu temples in Pakistan that is still in existence.
 It is at least 2000 to 3000 years old.
-Panj Tirath is another historic hindu temple in Pakistan.
-In 2020 Karak temple attack, historic Hindu temple and Samadhi in Karak district was demolished and burnt by a mob of 1,500 local Muslims led by a local Islamic cleric and the supporters of Jamiat Ulema-e-Islam party.
+Panj Tirath is another historic Hindu temple in Pakistan.
+In 2020, Karak temple attack, historic Hindu temple and Samadhi in Karak district was demolished and burnt by a mob of 1,500 local Muslims led by a local Islamic cleric and the supporters of Jamiat Ulema-e-Islam party.